Gozaria: Post Office

-One Post office located in Gozaria.
+There is one post office in Gozaria.

 Public Library

-One Public Library Located in Town.
-Which has a minor facility.
-Limited books and newspaper available there like Gujarat Samachar, Divya Bhaskar, Sandesh.
+One public library is located in the town, which has a minor facility.
+Limited books and newspaper available there, such as Gujarat Samachar, Divya Bhaskar, Sandesh.

 Culture

 Festivals

 Gozaria enjoys a thriving cultural tradition, being the centre of Gujarati cultural activities and diverse traditions of different ethnic and religious communities.
 Popular celebrations and observances include Uttarayan—an annual kite-flying day on 14 and 15 January.
 The nine nights of Navratri are celebrated with people performing Garba—the folk dance of Gujarat—at venues across the city.
 The festival of lights—Deepavali is celebrated with the lighting of lamps in every house, the decorating the floors with the rangoli and the bursting of firecrackers.
 Other festivals such as Holi and Ganesh Chaturthi are celebrated with enthusiasm.
 The annual Rath Yatra procession on the Ashadh-sud-bij date of the Hindu calendar.